fneum/import-benefits/README.md

 **Abstract:**

-> Importing renewable energy to Europe offers many potential benefits, including reduced energy costs, lower pressure on infrastructure development, and less land-use within Europe.
+> Importing renewable energy to Europe may offer many potential benefits, including reduced energy costs, lower pressure on infrastructure development, and less land-use within Europe.
 However, there remain many open questions: on the achievable cost reductions, how much should be imported, whether the energy vector should be electricity, hydrogen or hydrogen derivatives like ammonia or steel, and their impact on Europe's domestic energy infrastructure needs.
-This study integrates the TRACE global energy supply chain model with the sector-coupled energy system model for Europe PyPSA-Eur to explore scenarios with varying import volumes, costs, and vectors.
-We find system cost reductions of 1-14%, depending on assumed import costs, with diminishing returns for larger import volumes and a preference for methanol, steel and hydrogen imports.
-Keeping some domestic power-to-X production is beneficial for integrating variable renewables, utilising waste heat from fuel synthesis and leveraging local sustainable carbon sources.
+This study integrates the TRACE global energy supply chain model with the sector-coupled energy system model for Europe, PyPSA-Eur, to explore net-zero emission scenarios with varying import volumes, costs, and vectors.
+We find system cost reductions of 1-10%, within import cost variations of +-20% around our central estimate, with diminishing returns for larger import volumes and a preference for methanol, steel and hydrogen imports.
+Keeping some domestic power-to-X production is beneficial for integrating variable renewables, leveraging local sustainable carbon sources and utilising some waste heat from fuel synthesis.
+Across scenarios, power grid reinforcements are more stable than hydrogen pipeline expansion.
 Our findings highlight the need for coordinating import strategies with infrastructure policy and reveal maneuvering space for incorporating non-cost decision factors.

 ## Installation